normenmueller/armlet/README.md

 [ArchiMate](https://pubs.opengroup.org/architecture/archimate3-doc/toc.html)
 and represented by [Archi](https://www.archimatetool.com/).

+*Note*: `.archimate` must be XML.
+If, e.g., you include a canvas in you model, Archi utilizes a proprietary binary format.

 # Installation

 First of all, get `stack` if you don't have it already: see the [official stack